Alternatives for Acquiring Credit

 Students may earn a maximum of 32 credits through credit by examination; they may not take a CLEP exam for a course they previously failed.
 Exams are graded Pass/No Credit; CLEP credit is equivalent to lower division coursework.
 We do not grant credit for CLEP General Examinations; however, CLEP Subject Examination credit is awarded for the equivalencies found in the link below.

 CLEP Equivalencies: http://www.callutheran.edu/car/undergrad/documents/2012-2013_CLEP_CLUequivalencies_000.pdf

 Testing will be held in Library Room 7 (lab), please visit the link below for testing dates:

 Credit by Examination

 Field Study is a field experience course designed to apply academic knowledge to an actual work environment.
 The student must have attained sophomore status (28 units) and be in good academic standing.
 Departmental approval is required for participation.
 During any semester, a maximum of two units may be taken.
 The course may be repeated for different experiences, but a student may earn no more than eight units in field experience courses.
-Contact the Adult Degree Program Office for field study contract form.
+Contact the Professionals office for field study contract form.
 Graded Pass/No Credit only.

 For Further Information

 If you would like further information about alternatives for acquiring credit, you are invited to contact: